Anran0716/DE-Project-Bikeshare/Terraform/README.md

 terraform apply
 ```

-Once successully running, you should see a new dataset `Indego_project` created in your project.
+Once successully running, you should see a new dataset `Indego_project` created in your project under Bigquery.